 It is important to note that these statistics are averages, and each person’s risk depends on many factors, including the size of the tumor, the number of lymph nodes that contain cancer and other features of the tumor that affect how quickly a tumor will grow and how well treatment works.

-It is important to remember that statistics on the survival rates for people with breast of cancer are an estimate.
+It is important to remember that statistics on the survival rates for people with breast cancer are an estimate.
 The estimate comes from annual data based on the number of people with this cancer in the United States.
 Also, experts measure the survival statistics every 5 years.
 So the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
-People should talk with their doctor if they have questions about this information.
+People should talk with their doctor if they have any questions about this information.
 Learn more about understanding statistics.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2017, and the National Cancer Institute Surveillance Epidemiology and End Results (SEER) database.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2018, and the National Cancer Institute Surveillance Epidemiology and End Results (SEER) Program.

 The next section in this guide is Medical Illustrations.
 It offers drawings of body parts often affected by breast cancer.
 Use the menu to choose a different section to read in this guide.